What Is Mass-Marketing Fraud?

 - Don’t deposit checks sent by companies that claim the check is for fees or taxes on lottery winnings or an inheritance from a long-lost relative.
 Before the bank discovers the check is counterfeit, the fraudster will request that you return a portion of the money via wire transfer.

-What Can I Do If I Have Become a Victim of Mass-Marketing Fraud?
+What Can I Do If I Have Become A Victim of

 Report the Fraud to Law Enforcement